halla-ai/home/README.md

 ## Contact

-For any queries, please reach out to the department at [contact email].
+For any queries, please reach out to the department through `Discussions` or `Issues`.

 Join us in shaping the future of AI engineering!